scolladon/sfdx-git-delta/README.md

 1. **Make deployments faster,** by identifying the metadata that has been changed since a reference commit.
 2. **Automate destructive deployments**, by listing the deleted (or renamed) metadata in a destructivePackage.xml

-## Is it for me?
+## Is it for you?

-If you are not a Salesforce Architect, probably not, _sorry_.
+If you are not a Salesforce Architect or Developer, probably not, _sorry_.

-If you are a Technical Architect, then it’s a very useful tool for you, _when the 3 conditions below are met:_
+If you are a Technical Architect or Developer, then it’s a very useful tool for you, when the 3 conditions below are met:

         Your Salesforce project uses a git repo as the source of truth.
                 ➕
-        You use the new Source (DX) format in the repo.
+        You use the Source (DX) format in the repo.
                 ➕
-        You have a CI/CD pipeline (Jenkins, Bitbucket Pipelines, GitLab CI...) that handles the deployment of the sources to the salesforce org(s).
+        You have a CI/CD pipeline (Jenkins, Bitbucket Pipelines, GitLab CI, GitHub Actions, Azure Devops...) that handles the deployment of the sources to the Salesforce org(s).

 **DISCLAIMER:**

 ⚠️ **SFDX-Git-Delta is _not_ an officially supported tool ⚠️**

-👷 Use it at your own risk, wear a helmet, and do not let non-technical people play with it 🔥
+👷 Use it at your own risk, wear a helmet, and test it first before adding it to your pipeline 🔥

 ## How to install it?